NicholasYamamoto/pivot-bio-take-home-assignment/README.md

-# pivot-bio-take-home-assignment
+# Pivot Bio Take-Home Assignment - Senior Cloud Infrastructure Engineer interview
-Take-home assignment for the PivotBio - Senior Infrastructure Engineer interview.
+Take-home assignment for the Pivot Bio - Senior Infrastructure Engineer interview.

 For this assignment, I was tasked with providing Terraform scripts that will create a new AWS S3 storage bucket and configure it to send an email to a specifiable email address whenever new objects are created in the bucket.